Chapter 1:- What's going on here?

 "There.
 I see it."

 Cleo pointed over a tree line where the mushroom cloud rolled up slowly.
 A fire burned.
 The sun lit up the gray and blue smoke.
 There was no wind, so the cloud held its shape.
 Other fingers on the street pointed to it.
-Like mini nuke bomb we all stared at its form.
+Like a mini nuke bomb we all stared at its form.
 It's hood rolled under, the fire bubble billowed upwards.
-The red fire churning.
+The red fire churning and churning.
 It was mesmerizing and In some bizarre way beautiful, unless of course... your in pain because of it.
 A trio of distant sirens filled the air.
 The lawnmower sound reached our ears.
 We didn't need to look at actual lawns in the neighbourhood, that wasn't it, we knew the difference in the sound.
 The big missile carrying drones always had that faraway doppler-changing pitch.